-We can supply Mylar film, Tyvek sheeting and Softlon foam by the metre, and boxes made to measure.
-We sell acid free archival boxes as single units and we have non-acidic and buffered tissue paper which has passed the PAT (Photographic Activity Test).
+Our store stocks a range of archival products such as Mylar film, Tyvek sheeting and Softlon foam by the metre, and boxes made to measure.
+We sell acid-free archival boxes as single units and we have non-acidic and buffered tissue paper which has passed the PAT (Photographic Activity Test).

-The label “acid free” has various meanings, but none of them require that a product remains non-acidic over time.
-While it may be neutral or alkaline now, the paper or board may become acidic over time, despite the label “acid free”.
+The label “acid-free” has various meanings, but none of them requires that a product remain non-acidic over time.
+While it may be neutral or alkaline now, the paper or board may become acidic over time, despite the label “acid-free”.

 The terms "archival” and “permanent” for paper and board products are supported by Australian and international standards and are the qualities we look for in the lines we sell.